Terraform

 • Destination

-An inbound rule consists of a protocol, a port(s), and a source.
+A security group has separate rule sets for incoming and outgoing traffic: An inbound rule consists of a protocol, a port(s), and a source.

-For example, the below rule allows all traffic to reach resources associated with the security group.
+For example, the rule below allows all traffic to reach resources associated with the security group.

 security group - inbound rule